artemderkach/blog/website/content/posts/server.md

 - don't forget to install runners for executing builds
 - by default drone will be exposed for everyone, add whitelist for allowed users
 - add API keys to cloud provider either in environment variables or environment file

+At this point everything is set up, now we need to add steps into pipeline:
+- test
+- build
+- deploy
+<br><br>

+## Proxy
+Proxy is essential if application consists of more than one server.
+Proxy will listen on the exposed port and map traffic to right services.

+Proxy is also a common place to manage ssl certificates.

+As standard tool use [nginx](https://www.nginx.com/)